definitelyarjun/jupyter/README.md

-# FastAPI Gemini AI Integration
+# ⚡FastAPI Gemini AI Integration

 A FastAPI-based REST API that integrates with Google's Gemini AI model to generate content.